How it works: Azure Multi-Factor Authentication

 Azure Active Directory Premium or Microsoft 365 Business - Full featured use of Azure Multi-Factor Authentication using Conditional Access policies to require multi-factor authentication.

 Azure AD Free, Azure AD Basic, or standalone Office 365 licenses - Use pre-created Conditional Access baseline protection policies to require multi-factor authentication for your users and administrators.

 Azure Active Directory Global Administrators - A subset of Azure Multi-Factor Authentication capabilities are available as a means to protect global administrator accounts.

 New customers may no longer purchase Azure Multi-Factor Authentication as a standalone offering effective September 1st, 2018.
 Multi-factor authentication will continue to be an available feature in Azure AD Premium licenses.

 Since most users are accustomed to using only passwords to authenticate, it is important that your organization communicates to all users regarding this process.
 Awareness can reduce the likelihood that users call your help desk for minor issues related to MFA.
 However, there are some scenarios where temporarily disabling MFA is necessary.
 Use the following guidelines to understand how to handle those scenarios:

 - Train your support staff to handle scenarios where the user can't sign in because they do not have access to their authentication methods or they are not working correctly.

-- Consider using Trusted IPs or named locations as a way to minimize two-step verification prompts.
-With this feature, administrators of a managed or federated tenant can bypass two-step verification for users that are signing in from a trusted network location such as their organization's intranet.
+- Consider using Conditional Access named locations as a way to minimize two-step verification prompts.
+With this functionality, administrators can bypass two-step verification for users that are signing in from a secure trusted network location such as a network segment used for new user onboarding.

 - Deploy Azure AD Identity Protection and trigger two-step verification based on risk events.